Slightly Viscous Incompressible Flow

 - small skin friction: slip boundary condition.

-The new theory of flight is evidenced by the fact that the incompressible Navier-Stokes equations with slip boundary conditions are computable using less than a million mesh points without resolving thin boundary layers, and that the computations agree with experiments.
+The new theory of flight is evidenced by the fact that the incompressible Navier-Stokes equations with slip boundary conditions are computable using less than a million mesh points without resolving thin boundary layers in DFS as Direct Finite Element Simulation, and that the computations agree with experiments.
+DFS computes best possible solutions to Euler’s equations as Navier-Stokes equations with vanishing viscosity.

 The lift and drag of a wing, or a car, is computable to within the experimental accuracy of a few percent.